dpla/ingestion3/README.md

 http://creativecommons.org/licenses/by-sa/
 ```

+### Media assets
-2. **Media assets** - The record must have either a `iiifManifest` or a `mediaMaster` URL.
+The record must have either a `iiifManifest` or a `mediaMaster` URL.
 This value is distinct from the `object` mapping which is a single value and expected to a low resolution thumbnail (150px).
 The URLs for `mediaMaster` should point to the highest resolution possible and can be more than one URL.

+### Data Provider URI
-3. **Data Provider URI** - The `dataProvider` name must be reconciled to a WikiData URI.
+The `dataProvider` name must be reconciled to a WikiData URI.
 This is an enrichment that DPLA performs on these values (see [dataProvider enrichments](#dataprovider))

 ## Wikimedia Metadata